OpenTranslationBible/open-bible/en-GB/46.1 Corinthians/md/1-corinthians-05.md

 ## 1 Corinthians 5:9

-I wrote to you in my letter not to associate with sexually immoral people;
+In my previous letter, I advised you not to associate with those who are sexually immoral;

 ## 1 Corinthians 5:10